the-turing-way/the-turing-way/book/website/collaboration/inclusive-events.md

 - {ref}`guidance on how to evaluate and choose a location<cl-inclusive-events-location>`
 - {ref}`considerations and requirement for developing a communications strategy<cl-inclusive-events-comms>`
 - {ref}`suggestions for how to create an inclusive and accessible agenda<cl-inclusive-events-schedule-planning>`
-- {ref}`accessible technology requirements and reccomendations for in-person, hybrid, and online events<cl-inclusive-events-technology>`
+- {ref}`accessible technology requirements and recommendations for in-person, hybrid, and online events<cl-inclusive-events-technology>`
 - {ref}`suggestions for how to plan social or networking sessions<cl-inclusive-events-social-and-networking-guide>`
 - {ref}`guidance on how to design accessible content and presentation material<cl-inclusive-events-accessibility-guide>`
 - and provides a checklist that can be tailored to your specific event